td-github-training/td-github-training.github.io/docs/docs/basic/github/pull_requests.md

 2. **Line comments**

-  In the **Files changed** tab, you can hover over a line to see a blue ![`+`][octicon-diff-added] icon.
+  In the **Files changed** tab, you can hover over a line to see a blue icon.
 Clicking this icon will allow you to enter a comment on a specific line.
 These line level comments are a great way to give additional context on recommended changes.
 They will also be displayed in the **Conversation** tab.

 3. **Review**